WhileEndless/LNC/README.md

 2. **SMB/FTP Share Crawling**: The tool can recursively crawl through SMB and FTP shares, extracting files and directories based on user-defined filters and patterns.
 3. **SMB/FTP File Download**: LNC can download specific files or directories from SMB and FTP shares, allowing filtering based on file types and patterns.
 4. **SMB/FTP File Analysis**: The tool can analyze downloaded files, extracting sensitive information such as passwords, credit card numbers, and TCKN (Turkish Citizenship ID) numbers.
+5. **Network Resilience & Auto-Recovery**: Advanced network failure detection with automatic pause/resume functionality.
+Failed operations are automatically retried when network connectivity is restored.
+6. **Duplicate Prevention**: Intelligent tracking of processed files during crawl operations prevents duplicate processing when operations are resumed after interruptions.
-5. **Robust Configuration**: LNC provides a comprehensive set of configuration options, including authentication credentials, retry settings, output file management, and various filters and patterns.
+7. **Robust Configuration**: LNC provides a comprehensive set of configuration options, including authentication credentials, retry settings, output file management, and various filters and patterns.

 ## Installation